Tarak Ridge, Mariveles, Bataan

 Team Tarak

-We started our descent going to Papaya river.
+We started our descent going to the Papaya River.
 We ate our lunch and took a splash into the cold waters of the river.
 Darryl and her girlfriend, Macy, were in a hurry so we left first and left the others behind.

 DAY 1